Untitled design-326.png

 Turn the page on your next big adventure and visit us in our storybook setting from 26th September to 28th September for a weekend celebrating the power and quiet beauty of the written and spoken word and the creative use of text across all artforms.

-We are delighted to be joined by prolific and best-loved author, Sir Alexander McCall Smith, acclaimed author and actor Stephen Fry and bestselling writer Monica Ali and the author/screenwriter of global sensation ‘One Day’, David Nicholls.
-Food writer and critic Tom Parker Bowles also returns alongside restaurant critic and columnist Giles Coren, as part of our fantastic literary line up.
+We have a stellar line up for 2025 and are delighted to be joined by acclaimed author and actor Sir Stephen Fry, prolific and best-loved author Sir Alexander McCall Smith, bestselling writer Monica Ali and the author/screenwriter of global sensation ‘One Day’, David Nicholls.
+Food writer and critic Tom Parker Bowles also returns alongside restaurant critic and columnist Giles Coren, as part of our fantastic literary line up plus many more.

 • Two nights’ accommodation with breakfast

-• Welcome cocktail reception followed by a special festival launch dinner curated by a guest chef and entertainment in the Fife Arms Clunie Dining Room
+• Welcome cocktail reception followed by a special festival launch dinner curated by a guest chef and entertainment in The Clunie Dining Room

 • Complimentary access to all festival talks and performances with reserved priority seating